Christi-Anne CastroAssociate Dean for Faculty Development; co-Chair and Associate Professor of Musicology

 Christi-Anne Castro joined the University of Michigan faculty in 2005.
 Her music research interests include identity and cultural politics, nationalism, and embodiment.
-In 2010-11 she participated in the Faculty Scholars Program in Integrative Medicine at U-M. In 2019-20 she was a Rackham-Mellon Public Engagement and the Humanities Faculty Fellow.
+In 2010-11 she participated in the Faculty Scholars Program in Integrative Medicine at U-M, and in 2019-20 she was a Rackham-Mellon Public Engagement and the Humanities Faculty Fellow.
+The university awarded her a John H. D’Arms Faculty Award for Distinguished Graduate Mentoring in the Humanities in 2021.

 She teaches a variety of courses, including Fieldwork, Ethnography, Global Pop, World Music Pedagogy, Music of Latin America, Music and the Body, Music and Nationalism, Music and Community, Everyday Musicology, and Music, Gender, and Sexuality.

 BA, Yale University